 Here and Now - I and Thou will be the topic.
 Particular emphasis will be on how to use presence and contact as a relational bridge to the intersubjective field and how to recognize the formation of the phenomenological gestalt between client and therapist.
 The client’s therapeutic needs will be discussed in relational to the therapist’s capacity to be present and attuned.
 Lots of practical information on how to meet the client and get a sense of what the client is “pulling for” will be included as well as how what is traditionally called counter-transference evokes the therapist’s defenses.
-Practical exercises and clear interventions will be offered for participants to directly experience confluence in themselves and others.
+Practical exercises and clear interventions will be offered for participants to directly experience a more relational gestalt.

 Gestalt Dreamwork G-THEORY 4